What we're about

 The Queer Paulettes is a Meetup group for queer women who love cinema.* We watch films that leave a strong impression and make us want to talk about them afterwards.
 Come meet other cool women still keen on the big screen!

-The programming of The Queer Paulettes (The QPs) focuses on independent features and documentaries and on international and festival films.
+For our gatherings, the hosts of The Queer Paulettes (The QPs) tend to select independent U.S. features and documentaries and/or international or festival films.
 We give special attention to women directors and feminist and LGBTQ selections.
-We don't shun Hollywood, though.
-Hollywood dishes up some irresistible and important films that are must-sees, too.
-We also schedule some films that aren't "feminist" or "woman-positive" – however you define that – but make for great viewing anyway.
+We don't shun more commercial movies, though.
+We schedule some films that aren't "feminist" or "woman-positive" – however you define that – but make for great viewing anyway.

-Once we're released from the clutches of this heinous virus, which has shuttered cinemas around the world, we'll continue to create a comfortable space – usually in nearby cafes – for women to get together after the screenings and express their views.
-You're also welcome to come and listen.
+We did host some virtual meetups during the height of the Pandemic, but we're more excited about getting back together in person.
+Now, we're finally ready to sit together indoors again.
+We hope to create a friendly, comfortable space – usually in nearby cafes or eateries – for The QPs to get together after screenings and to express their thoughts.
+You're welcome, too, to come and listen.
 The idea behind our gatherings is, not only to talk, but also to listen closely to each other.

-**By "women," we mean women of all sorts and self-identifications, including, but not limited to, lesbians, bisexual women, trans women, genderqueer, and non-binary folks, who feel a connection to the identity of “woman" or "female."
+*By "women," we mean to include any lesbians, bisexual women, trans women, genderqueer, and non-binary folks, who feel a connection to the identity of “woman" or "female."

 Photo of the Roxie Theatre sign by Michael Macro.